 The disadvantages of using cattle panel fencing

 There are a couple of downsides to cattle panels though.
-First, babies and young kids - especially mini goat breeds - can sometimes get through the holes.
+First, baby goats and young kids - especially mini goat breeds - can sometimes get through the holes.

 Cattle panels also have transportation issues because of their length.
 Getting a 16-foot-long panel home can be difficult unless you have a long trailer or can arrange for delivery.